 The ‘Sunday at the Nikolai Quarter’

-With this day of action, the Stadtmuseum Berlin is continuing the popular Museum Sunday, which unfortunately cannot be continued in 2025 due to cost-cutting measures by the Berlin Senate.
-Instead, on the first Sunday of the month, we are offering a special, wide-ranging program for everyone in our three museums in the Nikolai Quarter.
-Families in particular are cordially invited – admission is free for children and adolescents under the age of 18!
-So you can still look forward to great offers at the Museum Ephraim-Palais, the Museum Nikolaikirche and the Museum Knoblauchhaus!
+On the first Sunday of every month, we offer a special, wide-ranging programme for everyone at our three museums in the Nikolai Quarter.
+Families are especially welcome – admission is free for children and young people under 18, as well as many others!
+So look forward to some great offers at the Museum Ephraim-Palais, the Museum Nikolaikirche and the Museum Knoblauchhaus!

-Even if admission can no longer be free for everyone, it will at least remain so for many: Our solidarity pricing model offers free admission for adult visitors with proof of discount, including students, trainees, FSJ, FÖJ and BFD volunteers, people with disabilities, refugees, recipients of citizen’s allowance or ALG I and many more.
+Our solidarity pricing model offers free admission for adult visitors with proof of discount, including students, trainees, FSJ, FÖJ and BFD volunteers, people with disabilities, refugees, recipients of citizen’s allowance or ALG I and many more.
 All others only pay the museum entrance fee and can benefit from our reduced-price combined ticket for all three museums.
-The extensive action day program is included in the price!ncluded in the price!
+The extensive action day program is included in the price!

 Info & Service